A Look At Taylor Swift's Rumoured Boyfriend Travis Kelce's Net Worth

 Early days in the NFL

-After a successful collegiate career with the football team of the University of Cincinnati (where he also won the College Football Performance Awards Tight End of the Year in 2013), Travis Kelce was drafted by the Kansas City Chiefs in the third round of the 2013 NFL Draft.
-The Chiefs signed Kelce on a USD 3.12 million Rookie contract for a four-year period.
+After a successful collegiate career with the football team of the University of Cincinnati (he also won the Tight End of the Year at the 2013 College Football Performance Awards), Travis Kelce was drafted by the Kansas City Chiefs in the third round of the 2013 NFL Draft.
+The Chiefs signed Kelce on a USD 3.12 million rookie contract for a four-year period.

-However, in the preseason, Travis Kelce injured his knee, and with the injury being diagnosed as a bone bruise later in the season, he was placed on injured reserve.
+However, during the preseason, Travis Kelce injured his knee, and with the injury being diagnosed as a bone bruise later in the season, he was placed on injured reserve.
 The American also had to undergo a microfracture surgery on his knee.
-Kelce only played a single snap on special teams in the Chiefs’ game against the Dallas Cowboys on week two of the season.
+As a result, Kelce only played a single snap on special teams in the Chiefs’ game against the Dallas Cowboys during week two of the season.

 In 2014, Travis Kelce notched up his first touchdown on a 20-yard reception from quarterback Alex Smith.
 He later recorded as many as seven receptions for 110 yards against the Arizona Cardinals.
 It was also his first NFL game with over 100 receiving yards.
 Kelce finished the season as the Kansas City Chiefs’ leading receiver, covering 862 yards off 67 receptions.

-Travis Kelce kick-started his 2015 NFL campaign with his first multiple touchdowns in a game as he racked up two touchdowns in a victory against the Houston Texans.
-He started in all the regular season games of the Chiefs that season and recorded 72 catches for 875 yards and five touchdowns, and earned his way to his first Pro Bowl.
-Kelce was ranked 91st by his peers on the NFL Top 100 Players of 2016.
+Travis Kelce kick-started his 2015 NFL campaign with his first multiple touchdowns in a single game as he racked up two touchdowns in a victory against the Houston Texans.
+He started in all the regular season games of the Chiefs that season and recorded 72 catches for 875 yards and five touchdowns, earning his way to his first Pro Bowl.
+As a result of his performance on the field, Kelce was ranked 91st by his peers on the NFL Top 100 Players of 2016.

 Making a name for himself in American football